lambdaisland/kaocha/doc/10_hooks.md

 Kaocha aims to be flexible and adaptable, so that you are able to do things with it that the authors did not anticipate.
 We achieve this goal by being data-driven, and by providing hooks.
 Data-driven means that Kaocha's behavior is determined by plain data structures.
-By changing these data structures you can change how Kaocha behaves.
+By manipulating these data structures you can change how Kaocha behaves.

 With hooks you supply a function which gets called at a specific point within Kaocha's process, the function gets passed some data structure, typically a